LubinKerhuel/hugo/content/post/motorized-kombi-bike/index.md

 <!-- Enable Photo Swipe + gallery features -->
 {{< load-photoswipe >}}

-A KOMBI bike electrified with the TSDZ2 mid drive motor.
+A KOMBI bike motorized with the TSDZ2 mid drive motor.
 The motor firmware is upgraded with the [TSDZ2 Flexible OpenSource firmware](https://github.com/OpenSource-EBike-firmware/TSDZ2_wiki/wiki) initiated by Casainho.

 Typically, empty or loaded with two kids; three in rare occasions; 2300km so far with original bike chain and original motor blue gear and clutch.